Sucker punch: New Zealand

 In September 2018, National Party Member of Parliament Matt King submitted his Crimes (Coward Punch Causing Death) Amendment Bill, which would have created a 20-year prison term for one-punch attacks causing deaths.
 The bill was debated on 17 June 2020 but was defeated due to opposition from the incumbent Labour-led coalition government, which contended that New Zealand already had legislation dealing with one-punch attacks.
 Following the defeat of the Coward Punch Amendment Bill, King launched a "One Punch Can Kill campaign" to promote "one punch" legislation based on the New South Wales law.
 This campaign was supported by professional boxer Joseph Parker and his trainer Kevin Barry.

 Following a one punch attack on mixed martial artist Fau Vake in May 2021, fellow mixed martial artist Israel Adesanya called for the introduction of legislation dealing with one punch attacks in New Zealand.
 Following Vake's death from his injuries, the conservative justice advocacy group Sensible Sentencing Trust sponsored a petition calling for tougher laws dealing with "one punch" attacks.

 In early February 2024, National Party MP Paulo Garcia introduced a member's bill that would seek to amend the Crimes Act 1961 to specifically criminalise acts of "coward punching" leading to serious injuries or death.
 His member's bill was endorsed by mixed martial artist Adesanya.

 On 30 June 2025, Paul Goldsmith Justice Minister confirmed that the National Government would introduce specific coward punching legislation as part of the National Party's coalition agreement with New Zealand First.
 New Zealand First campaigned on a similar law in the 2020 election.
+On 6 August 2026, Parliament passed legislation amending the Crimes Act 1961 to include new offenses for injuring or manslaughter via "coward punching."